TRaSH-Guides/Guides/docs/Sonarr/Sonarr-setup-custom-formats.md

     So why such a ridiculously high `Upgrade Until Custom` and not a score of `500`?

-    Because I'm too lazy to calculate the maximum for every Quality Profile I use, and I want it to upgrade to the highest possible score anyway.
+    Because I'm too lazy to calculate the maxim

 ------